4sweep/4sweep/README.md

 Current Status
 --------------

-4sweep was unmaintained as of March 2015, but in July of 2018, 4sweep was open sourced and has become primarily maintained by Foursquare.
-While Foursquare will make periodic security and maintenance updates, the 4sweep/Foursquare community is highly encouraged to fork and submit pull requests with new features.
+Foursweep was unmaintained as of March 2015, but in July of 2018, Foursweep was open sourced and has become primarily maintained by Foursquare.
+While Foursquare will make periodic security and maintenance updates, the Foursweep/Foursquare community is highly encouraged to fork and submit pull requests with new features.

 Explorer Features